-It might sound absurd, but family therapy helps each member learn more about the family.
-When you receive the view of a third-party, or an “outsider,” you can learn much more about how your family interacts.
-Learning more about triggers, emotions, and other troubles help family members know how to react against specific situations.
+Family therapy helps each member learn more about the family.
+When you receive the view of a third party or an “outsider,” you can learn much more about how your family interacts.
+Learning more about triggers, emotions, and other troubles help family members know how to react to specific situations.

 While it might seem insignificant at first, the more you learn about your family members, the better equipped you’ll be to help prevent a relapse episode.
-Sometimes when a recovering addict is having a rough day, having a family member that understands their struggle can be the difference between staying sober and a relapse.
+Sometimes, when a recovering addict has a rough day, having a family member who understands their struggle can be the difference between staying sober and a relapse.

 There’s no doubt family therapy can help everyone in many ways.
-Many treatment facilities offer regular family therapy sessions, and making an effort to attend can be extremely beneficial for your wellbeing and your loved one’s recovery process.
+Many treatment facilities offer regular family therapy sessions, and making an effort to attend can be highly beneficial to your wellbeing and your loved one’s recovery process.

 Getting Help Today

-It’s not easy to live in a family unit that has a family member that suffers from addiction.
+It’s not easy to live in a family unit with a family member who suffers from addiction.
 Thankfully, through comprehensive treatment for substance abuse and family resources, recovery is possible.
-If you or a loved one needs help, don’t wait any longer, seek treatment today.
+If you or a loved one needs help, don’t wait any longer; seek treatment today.

-At Lighthouse Recovery Institute, our addiction therapists make it a priority to involve the family in every step of the recovery journey.
+At Lighthouse Recovery Institute, our addiction therapists prioritize involving the family in every step of the recovery journey.
 We know how valuable having the support of the family unit can be toward recovery.
 Learn more about our addiction recovery program and family addiction program options today.